noop-ptf/OpenAlephSearch/README.md

 Most OpenAleph instances are configured to only allow a user to search when they are logged in.
 In the OpenAleph Search plug-in, a user can configure an OpenAleph instance to have an API key associated with it.

 Using this plug-in, a user can pull search results into their own Obsidian vault.
 Each result is a [Follow the Money](https://followthemoney.tech/) entity.
 The properties are rendered as [Markdown frontmatter](https://frontmatter.codes/docs/markdown) at the top of the note.
-A user can continue adding text to this note, as they would to any other Obsidian note.
+This note is saved in a separate directory, with a configurable name (by default, `followthemarkdown`).

+These Markdown files, containing Follow the Money entities, we have affectionately called "Follow the Markdown".
+They are meant to be treated as a source of information, not edited.
+They can be referenced in other notes, by using their title, in the WikiLinks notation: `[[Name of Enitty]]`.

-This plug-in was built in order to explore building tooling for investigators and researchers, that connects their tools for drafting text with OpenAleph instances.
+This plug-in was built in order to explore building tooling for investigators and researchers.
+The plug-in connects a well-known tool for drafting notes, and organizing knowledge (Obsidian) with OpenAleph instances (acting, here, as knowledge bases).

 ⚠️ This plug-in is in an Alpha stage.
 It _may_ still contain bugs.
 If you would like to report a bug or request a feature, please [open an Issue](https://codeberg.org/Noop/OpenAlephSearch/issues).